 Maintenance

 Cast iron rusts without proper seasoning or protection.
-That is not a fault of the brand or the particular piece you bought.
+That is not the fault of the brand or the particular piece you bought.
 To protect cast iron cookware, simply clean it after use and apply a thin layer of oil before keeping it away.
 If you do this for a few years, the cookware will develop a thick layer of seasoning and after a while, it won’t rust even if you don’t oil it.

 To remove rust, you can scrub it with steel wool or use rock salt.